This post contains affiliate links. See our disclosure policy here.

 Kendall’s Take: ⭐⭐⭐

 “I don’t really care for the classic Piña Colada.
 I find the recipe to be a bit lackluster, and although I was excited to try this Christmas version, I’m bummed to report similar results after tasting it.
-There’s nothing inherently wrong with this cocktail at all.
+There’s nothing inherently wrong with the cocktail at all.
 It just tastes like coconut slightly sweetened by chocolate and vanilla, and that’s about all there is to it.
 I’m also not big on tiki this time of year; I reach for hot cocoa concoctions or dessert drinks when there’s a fresh blanket of snow on the ground, not a refreshing blended drink.
 If you like a good Colada, you will absolutely like this one too.
 It just wasn’t a showstopper for me, and that’s why I gave it three stars.”

 Recipe